Empirical Bayes for Data Integration: Empirical Bayes

-Under suitable assumptions, if $\pi(\btheta \mid \bomega)$ is a parametric prior then asymptotically $\hat{\bomega}$ maximizes the prior density of the data-generating $\btheta^*$ \citep{petrone:2014}.
+Under suitable assumptions, if $\pi(\btheta \mid \bomega)$ is a parametric prior, then, asymptotically, $\hat{\bomega}$ maximizes the prior density of the data-generating $\btheta^*$ \citep{petrone:2014}.
 See \cite{rousseau:2017} for non-parametric extensions.
-A natural question is whether a fully Bayesian framework, one where $\bomega$ is not estimated from data, shares such a frequentist interpretation.
+A natural question is whether a fully Bayesian framework shares such a frequentist interpretation.
 The answer is that not always.
-In some settings the empirical Bayes posterior $\pi(\btheta \mid \by, \hat{\bomega})$ asymptotically matches $\pi(\btheta \mid \by)$ from a fully Bayesian analysis \citep{petrone:2014}, extending the Bersntein-von Mises argument given above, whereas in others empirical and full Bayes cannot be reconciled.
+In some settings the empirical Bayes posterior $\pi(\btheta \mid \by, \hat{\bomega})$ asymptotically matches $\pi(\btheta \mid \by)$ from a fully Bayesian analysis \citep{petrone:2014}, extending the Bernstein-von Mises argument given above, whereas in others empirical and full Bayes cannot be reconciled.
 In Section \ref{sec:framework} we discuss intuitively why empirical and full Bayes may give different answers in our data integration setting, in Section \ref{sec:theory} we give precise conditions when this occurs, and in Section \ref{sec:results} we show via examples that the differences are usually not large but that they can be non-negligible.
-See also \cite{scott:2010} for a discussion in the multiple testing and variable selection settings.